Trend Following Swing Strategies

 - Target: VB target (take 50% off)

-- Trail remaining 50% with 8 EMA or VB bands
+- Trail the remaining 50% with the 8 EMA or VB bands

-- Exit on trend exhaustion or stop hit
+- Exit on trend exhaustion or a stop hit

-Trend following with Volatility Box signals is one of the most profitable strategies when executed with discipline and patience.
+Trend following with Volatility Box signals is one of the most dependable approaches when executed with discipline and patience.
 The key is waiting for pullbacks rather than chasing, entering at VB levels with proper confirmation, and letting winners run with trailing stops.
-By aligning your trades with Market Pulse and respecting VB stop levels, you create a systematic approach that captures sustained moves while limiting downside risk.
+Aligning trades with Market Pulse and respecting VB stop levels gives you a systematic way to capture sustained moves while limiting downside.

 Was this article helpful?